QualiSystems/devguide_source/_cloudproviders/9.0.0/configuring-deployment-paths.md

 ### Setting attributes as read only in the blueprint

-In some cases, you may want a specific deployment attribute to be unavailable for editing from the blueprint, possibly because it defines critical VM properties, like the image ID or public IP.
+In some cases, you may want a specific deployment attribute to be unavailable for editing from the blueprint, possibly because it defines critical VM properties, like the image ID.
 If this is the case, you can set the attribute to only be editable by the admin in the App template.
 To do so, add the `editable_only_in_app_template` rule to the attribute.
 For example:

 {% highlight yaml %}
 My attribute: